 Handspinning is an ancient craft, once industrial, which is enjoyed today as a satisfying and rewarding hobby.
 A typical day's spinning course will commence at 10am till 1pm with an hour's lunch break (usually spent "talking shop" or looking at the animals) resuming at 2pm till 5pm or 6pm.
-The day course can be booked by phone for either weekdays or weekends.
+The day course can be booked for either weekdays or weekends.

 Most people feel that spinning is very therapeutic and furthermore there is an end product to show for their endeavours.
-Spinning tuition is offered for individuals or small groups.

 The intention is to explain the history and development of spinning, the different types of wheels and sundry equipment.
 Basic and luxury fibres are explained, and the fleece used to demonstrate and practise is from my flocks of Shetland sheep (in a wide range of natural colours), the Angora Goats (Mohair) and the Alpacas.

 This course will cover all aspects of wool, how to choose the correct type and prepare for spinning, with lots of practical advice and hands on experience.
 The techniques of dyeing, using natural and chemical dyes are also explained.